red-panda-productions/DAISI/README.md

 ## Acknowledgments

-This project is a fork of the [speed-dreams](http://www.speed-dreams.org/) project.
+This project is a fork of the [Speed Dreams](http://www.speed-dreams.org/) project.
 All changes to their code are documented in [CHANGES.txt](speed-dreams/source-2.2.3/src/simulatedDrivingAssistance/CHANGES.txt).